jinstrider2000/jinstrider2000.github.io/_posts/2017-05-17-polymorphic_associations_activerecord.markdown

 ---
 layout: post
 title:  Polymorphic Associations (ActiveRecord)
-date:   2017-05-17 07:38:27 +0000
+date:   2017-05-17 03:38:28 -0400
 ---

 I just finished my Sinatra Portfolio project.
 It's called Fitness Tracker, and man did it take a **LONG** time to code.
 Too darn long!
 But, it was time well spent, and very instructive.
 Firstly, I really wanted to test my ability to make a "nice" looking web app, so I used Bootstrap to get started, then added my own styling.
 This took some time initially, as I had never used Bootstrap before (beyond what's in the CSS portion of this curriculum, anyway), but once I overcame the learning curve, Bootstrap proved fairly simple (at least for my purposes).
 Secondly, in a late-stage development, I decided to add a feature to my app that I couldn't figure out how to implement...that is, until I learned about polymorphic associations in ActiveRecord.
 So, what is a polymorphic association, and how did it fit my development needs?

 ## Conventional Thinking

 First, let's discuss how ActiveRecord associations conventionally work.
 When you declare an ActiveRecord association using the normal naming conventions, you are declaring the unique "class" of object the association will except.
-For example, in my app, I declared a *User* model that "has many" objects of class `Exercise` and `Food` associated with it:
+For example, in my app, I declared a `User` model that "has many" objects of class `Exercise` and `Food` associated with it:

 ```
 class User < ActiveRecord::Base